RESTORATIVE YOGA THERAPY: A Force for Healing

-Restorative yoga therapy incorporates both active and restorative yoga postures, breathing practices, guided imagery, meditation, mindfulness, deep relaxation, and self-inquiry to support a range of emotional conditions that include anxiety, depression, chronic stress, trauma, grief and loss.
+Restorative yoga therapy incorporates passive yoga postures, breathing practices, meditation, mindfulness, deep relaxation, and self-inquiry to support a range of emotional conditions that include anxiety, depression, chronic stress, trauma, grief and loss.
+Restorative yoga is a safe and gentle approach to learning how to inhabit the physical body, to self-regulate the nervous system, and to realize within one’s self a safe form of refuge.
 We work to keep the nervous system calm and balanced by consistently engaging the relaxation response of the parasympathetic nervous system in order to support the healing process.
-Through consistent practice, we recover our sense of wholeness, balance and strength, qualities that are present within us, waiting to be reclaimed.
+Through the consistent practice of deep rest and reflection, we recover our sense of wholeness, balance and strength, qualities that are ever-present within us, waiting to be reclaimed.

 YOGA THERAPEUTICS CLASSES